Not-Dhanraj/Orion/README.md

   - **Movie Management**: Browse, search, and manage your Radarr movie library.
   - **TV Show Management**: Browse, search, and manage your Sonarr TV series library.
   - **Download Queue**: View and manage all downloads in a unified interface with status indicators and progress tracking.
-- **Multi-platform Support**: Run on Android, iOS, Windows, macOS, Linux, and Web.
+- **Multi-platform Support**: Run on Android, Windows, Linux, and Web.
 - **Responsive Design**: Adapts to any screen size with responsive layouts using adaptive navigation.
 - **Dynamic Theming**: Light and dark theme support adapting to your system preferences.